Shalu-yadav-0474/Adidas_Sales_Analysis/README.md

 -	Expand outlet presence in key regions to capitalize on their strong contribution to sales while ensuring consistent branding.
 -	Innovate in-store experiences by incorporating digital integrations or exclusive in-store offerings to drive foot traffic and increase sales.

+ ## Appendix
+ * See the raw data in the Excel workbook.
+ * See my SQL queries in the SQL file.
+ * See the notebook for data cleaning, visualization, and analysis in the Python Notebook.
+ * For more of my projects and data journey, [visit my portfolio website and reach out!](https://github.com/Shalu-yadav-0474 "visit my portfolio website and reach out!")